eurostat/gridviz/docs/reference.md

 For the position of the cell, two columns **x** and **y** must be specified, with the geographical coordinates of the **lower left corner** of the cell, expressed in the grid Coordinate Reference System.
 If this information is not explicitelly provided in the input data, it is however possible to compute it on-the-fly as explained [here](#data-pre-processing).

 It is possible to specify different data sources for different zoom levels, so that the level of detail of the data can adapt to the zoom level.
-Tiled CSV data can also be specified following the [tiled CSV format](tiledCSVformat.md).
+Tiled data can also be specified following the [tiled format](tiledformat.md).

 Are are several examples: